Composition

 element rendered by the Combobox component with a textarea

-The Dialog with details & summary example uses the as
+The Dialog with details & summary example uses the render

 prop to replace the default button